ruuda/rcl/docs/installation.md

 # Installation

 RCL is written in Rust and builds with [Cargo][cargo].
-RCL is easy to build from source, but you can also use one of the options below that automate the process.
+RCL has few dependencies, so it’s quick and easy to build from source, but you can also use one of the options below that automate the process.

 [cargo]: https://doc.rust-lang.org/cargo/guide/